-The modern HR mission has shifted to focus on putting people first and employee engagement has become the yardstick of HR performance.
-The good news is disruptive HR tech are redefining HR from recruitment to employee feedback—and finally making strides on boosting engagement.
+The modern HR mission has shifted to focus on putting people first; employee engagement has become the new yardstick of HR performance.
+The good news is that disruptive HR tech is redefining HR from recruitment to employee feedback—and finally making strides on boosting engagement.

-What’s driving this uptick?
-Specifically, Gallup highlighted a notable improvement in three elements of employee engagement: (1) learning, (2) recognition, and (3) feedback.
+Specifically, Gallup highlighted a notable improvement in three elements of employee engagement: (1) Learning (2) Recognition (3) Feedback.

 Tap into new digital learning tools that offer employees consumer-like experiences with recommendation and review systems, similar to Netflix or Amazon.
 Machine learning also enables in-depth data analytics on trending topics, what employees are learning, and what they want to learn next—allowing for a more personalized learning experience throughout the employee lifecycle.

 With learning & growth opportunities as a recruitment driver for today’s talent, it’s important on day 1 to show your new hire you are committed to their growth and discuss personalized learning paths to reach their career goals.

 Throughout your employees’ lifecycle, offer continuous opportunities to learn and grow so people remain stimulated.
 This means giving stretch assignments and encouraging both horizontal and vertical growth at your organization while providing key learning steps to reach and excel in these new roles.

 3. Think out of the box on how you recognize employees